-So you dropped your iPhone in water.
-Unfortunately, it happens to the best of us.
-When I worked in an Apple Store we’d see people with the same problem every day, ranging from saltwater to toilet water.
-It’s never good, but it might not be too late to avoid water damage to your iPhone.
+Have you dropped your iPhone in water?
+It’s an unfortunate reality, but it happens to the best of us.
+Whether you dropped your device in seawater or toilet water, it’s never a good thing.
+Fortunately, it might — surprisingly — not be too late to avoid water damage to your iPhone.

 The very first thing to do is carefully remove your iPhone from the water and turn it off.